Griche414/acit2420-assignment1/README.md

 Result should look like this:
 ![image](https://github.com/Griche414/acit2420-assignment1/blob/main/Assets/ipaddress.png)

 You have successfully connected to your server using your SSH keys.
+Repeat the process to setup more servers.

 ## References
    https://www.cloudflare.com/learning/access-management/what-is-ssh/